 The gentle giant’s luxurious coat can come in many colors due to generations of crossbreeding.
 They can be solid or multicolored as well as patterned.

-- Colors: Brown, Black, White, Cream, Blue, Red, Silver, Golden Tortoiseshell, Bluecream, Grey, and many shades in between.
+- Colors: Brown, Black, White, Cream, Blue, Orange, Red, Silver, Golden Tortoiseshell, Bluecream, Grey, and many shades in between.

 - Pattern: Solid, Bicolor, Tricolor, Calico, Tabby, Tortoiseshell, Shaded, Smoke